MicrosoftDocs/playfab-docs/playfab-docs/features/automation/cloudscript/cloudscript-quickstart.md

 CloudScript offers a fast, secure and scalable alternative to dedicated servers.
 Your custom JavaScript lives and executes directly on PlayFab machines.
 From here, your code can be called directly by your game clients or indirectly via PlayStream actions.
 Additionally, CloudScript methods have full access to PlayFab's [Server](https://api.playfab.com/Documentation/Server) API set.

-This tutorial covers uploading and managing your CloudScript files in the PlayFab Game Manager.
+This Quickstart covers uploading and managing your CloudScript files in the PlayFab Game Manager.
 The [Writing custom CloudScript](writing-custom-cloudscript.md) tutorial covers writing the CloudScript code itself.

-Please note the following when reading this tutorial:
+Please note the following when reading this:

 - You should be familiar with the basics of PlayFab.
-- C# Samples shown in this tutorial correspond to using the PlayFab Unity SDK.
+- C# Samples shown correspond to using the PlayFab Unity SDK.
 - JavaScript samples correspond to using PlayFab's CloudScript service

 ## Your first CloudScript revision